mklein530/ROI/README.md

 ### Purpose

-This application will take an tsv file consisting of a Google AdWords account structure and output a corresponding JSON structure.
+This application will take a tsv file consisting of a Google AdWords account structure and output a corresponding JSON structure.

 ### Requirements